MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 Testing on various hardware configurations prior to implementation was a necessary step to ensure network stability at the new slot time.

-The removal of the zkapp soft limit configuration option will increase the RAM consumption of Mina nodes.
+Unsetting the zkapp soft limit configuration option by default will increase the RAM consumption of Mina nodes.
 However, recently implemented [RAM optimizations](https://github.com/MinaProtocol/mina/pull/16966) ensure that RAM usage after this removal remains well below the recommended [RAM specifications](https://docs.minaprotocol.com/berkeley-upgrade/requirements) for Mina node deployment.

 # Test cases